carsakiller/Carsas-Companion/readme.md

 ## Modules
 * live module (map with players and vehicles)
 * gameserver management module (start/stop game, manage saves)
-* a test module (test functionality and performance of web<->game transmission, can be controlled from the browser)
 * Statistics: how do we do the database?
 Is handling it in a simple object to RAM intensive

 ## Other